dagelf/pi/README.md

 # Raspberry Pi 3 B+ LAN / pxe boot with NFS root (if you don't have an SD card or reader)

 I didn't have a way to write an SD card, so I booted up my Pi 3 B+ over LAN and wrote the SD card from the Pi itself.
-I used my laptop as the server, and connected the Pi to the LAN port on my laptop, while my laptop was on Wi-Fi.
+I used my Ubuntu 18.04 laptop as the server, and connected the Pi to the LAN port on my laptop, while my laptop was on Wi-Fi.

+My Wi-Fi IP address was in the 192.168.1.x range so I set up the LAN port as 192.168.10.x.
+The LAN device name is eno1.
+(Usually it's eth0, eth1 or so.)

+These steps should also work from one Pi to another.
+(Or to many, via a network switch - but in that case it would need some expanding to serve different disk images or filesystems to the different Pi's!)

 Visit [raspberrypi.org](https://www.raspberrypi.org/downloads/raspbian/) and download the latest image, or: